Willowlark/thelittlethingswemiss/_posts/2017-07-19-Cosplay Photography.md

 * Shoulders back, really emphasis that.

+* Watch out for buldging pockets on dress clothing.

 ## Things to watch for

 * Corsets apparently slip down.
 A lot.
 Watch for it in a pose.